TAJ-Tech/open.fda.gov/README.md

 # 12. Hosting and the GIT repository
 The prototype has been hosted at http://216.84.172.104/drug/event/

-The server runs Linux and Apache, and the actual software is also developed using open source
+The server runs Linux and Jekyll, and the actual software is also developed using open source

 The code and all the artifacts (including this document) are at the GIT repository <GIT Repository name and link>